 What Makes A Good Remake?

 I hate when they remake old games that hold up fine today.
 Remakes should only be done for a few reasons.
-The game is extremely old, visually and mechanically.
-If a game doesn’t work on modern hardware.
+The game is extremely old, visually and mechanically, or it doesn’t work on modern hardware.
 The games ambitions weren’t able to be fulfilled in its time, due to hardware limitations and or early days of a certain genre or gameplay style.

 What makes a good remake?
 A good remake should strive to recapture the atmosphere of the original.
-This is where many of them fail.
-A lot of developers will drop the stylistic approach of the visuals.
+This is where many of them fail, with a lot of developers dropping the stylistic approach of the visuals.
 Instead, they’ll try to make the game look super photorealistic.
 I remember when they showed off the System Shock remake and people loved it.
 After a few years of development, the devs showed an updated trailer with a realistic art style.
-Then those who donated lost their minds.
-Nightdive would end up going back to the original vision.
+Then those who donated lost their minds ,and Nightdive would end up going back to the original vision.
 Chasing photorealism loses the part of the games originality and lasting appeal, as well as the remake will age faster.

 There’s also times when devs begin overdoing the art and add random unnecessary detail.
 An example would be in the Dead Space remake, where Issac went from looking like he was wearing a space suit to looking like Iron Man.
-There’s also the trend of in remakes the main characters gets bulkier.
-I don’t view this as being a result of modern graphics, more of a design choice.
+There’s also the trend of in remakes the main characters get bulkier.
+I don’t view this as being a result of modern graphics, more of a design choice to add that unneeded detail.

 Another issue remakes have is the removal of content.
 Unless it detracted from the initial game, leave it in there.
 Resident Evil 3 took everything great about the original and threw it out the window.
 The clocktower, nemesis choices, and the worm were gone.
 Then they made the map smaller.
 The game became this horrid generic third person zombie game.
 I like to see unused content from the original game in.